DSL Syntax

 NODE rumors BARTENDER: @bartender.rumors ADD item old_coin NOTIFY @notification.found_coin

-NODE quest_update BARTENDER: @bartender.quest_info SET questStage odd_jobs talked_to_merchant NOTIFY @notification.quest_updated GOTO greeting
+NODE quest_update BARTENDER: @bartender.quest_info SET questStage odd_jobs talked_to_merchant NOTIFY @notification.quest_updated GOTO start

 NODE farewell BARTENDER: @bartender.farewell END dialogue